 And we tried the Schweiger Vineyards Napa Valley Cabernet Sauvignon Port VII in 2022 (only their 7th edition of this wine – five barrels were produced).
 This bottling is dark ruby with some brickish colors; the bouquet is intense and offers sweet aromas of prune, cherry liqueur, ripe boysenberry, black licorice and as the wine evolves in the glass it offers some notes of sage.
 It also shows a diversity of dessert notes including espresso, brown sugar and chocolate brownie.
 Rich flavored, sweet, but superbly balanced this bottling reveals flavors of blackberry jam, strawberry and toasted marshmallow.
 Its texture is like liquid velvet rolling across the palate effortlessly.
 It shows a subtle hint of dried tobacco leaf on the finish.
 For dessert wine enthusiasts this bottling can be dangerous; its nearly 20% alcohol and each sip begs for another sip and before you know it, the bottle is drained, and you are lying face down on the couch feeling very, very fine.

 As a result of a trip Andy Schweiger took to Portugal in 2015, specifically visiting wineries along the Douro River, he returned to Napa Valley determined to make a white port-style wine.
-This dessert wine is cleverly named Napuro and is always made with their estate grown Chardonnay.
-Typically, only a barrel is produced and is always fortified with brandy.
+This dessert wine is cleverly named Napuro and was always made with their estate grown Chardonnay.
+Typically, only a barrel was produced and was always fortified with brandy.
+Unfortunately the 2019 Napuro was their last vintage produced of this wine.

 The 2018 Schweiger Vineyards Napuro is medium to deep gold in the glass; offers aromas of peach, apricot, ripe pear, and sweet tree resin.
 Also shows notes of honey along with tropical fruits.
 As the bouquet breathes some deeper aromatics are revealed including toffee and caramel.
 Sports a light viscosity on the palate along with some sweetness but this wine is not overly sweet as the acidity keeps the sugar in check.
 Offers a variety of flavors including hazelnut, yellow nectarine and ripe apricot.
 This is a conversation piece to be sure due to its very limited production and the fact it is a very unique Napa wine.
 Nicely done.